algorand/pyteal/docs/scratch.rst

 slot ID the compiler should assign the scratch slot to in the TEAL code.
 If no slot ID is specified, the compiler will assign it to any available slot.

-To write or read values, use the corresponding :any:`ScratchVar.store` or :any:`ScratchVar.load` methods.
+To write or read values, use the corresponding :any:`ScratchVar.store` or :any:`ScratchVar.load` methods.  :any:`ScratchVar.store` *must* be invoked before invoking :any:`ScratchVar.load`.

 For example: